 Pro: You can (usually) switch to a fixed-term lease

 If you’re a good tenant, your landlord may be open to you moving to a 12-month lease down the track.
 But there are some circumstances where this won’t be the case.
-For example, if the owner is planning to make the property their primary residence sometime soon, you’ll need to find a new place to live.
-It’s wise to ask your landlord (or your agent) what the plan is before you sign a new lease.
+For example, if the owner plans to make the property their primary residence sometime soon, you’ll need to find a new place to live.
+It’s wise to ask your landlord (or your agent) what the plan is before signing a new lease.

 Pro: Many apartments come fully furnished

 Some apartments, which suit periodic agreements, are designed for short-term tenants, and they will often come fully furnished.
 Residential buildings close to universities, for example, are ideal for students or interns.
 Furnished rentals can be convenient if you’re looking for a short-term home.

 Con: Your rent isn’t fixed on a periodic agreement

 Arguably, the biggest benefit of signing a fixed-term agreement is that you’re able to lock in your rental rate, which can make it easier to manage your budget.
 If you’re on a periodic agreement, your landlord has more flexibility with raising the rent.

 Con: Moving isn’t cheap!

 If you go from one short-term lease to the next, you’ll start burning money that you could be putting towards other important things in your life.
 Even without a professional mover, your lease may require fees to cover your application, utility transfers and the bond clean.
 Moreover, there’s often lag time regarding your previous landlord releasing your rental bond.

 Con: You might have fewer options on a periodic agreement

 Many property owners prefer tenants to be on a fixed-term lease agreement.
-It offers guaranteed income over a set period and reduces the risk that their property will be sitting vacant for long periods in between tenants, which could mean you have fewer options if you’re looking for a short-term rental.
+It offers guaranteed income over a set period.
+It also reduces the risk that their property will be sitting vacant for long periods in between tenants, which could mean you have fewer options if you’re looking for a short-term rental.